Bimtino/ActivityMonitor/ActivityMonitor/README.md

 Hopefully you see the ActivityMonitor data field and can read the values.

 ===============================================

+## Changelog 1.2.0
+* Display based on the user profile settings the heart rate zone

 ## Changelog 1.1.0
 * add display of power values (5sec avg) if sensor exists